 1. Waving

-This is the moment when the dragon stands high on three legs and waves it in a circular movement.
+This is the moment when the bearded dragon stands high on three legs and waves them in a circular movement.

-Often he raises his front foot and literally waves at you as you stand near.
-It seems like he just said hi to you.
+Often, they raise their front foot and literally wave at you as you stand near.
+It seems like they just said hi to you.

-When the lizard swings his arms, there are a few potential significances.
+When reptiles swing their arms, there are a few potential significances.

 One thing is the presence or the recognition of species.

-When he waves with another dragon, it shows that other one that he knows his existence.
+When they wave to another dragon, it shows the other one that they are aware of their existence.

 Submission is another meaning.
-Whenever a larger bearded dragon is confronted or when a bigger animal encounters the dragon, he will wave his arm.
+Whenever a larger bearded dragon is confronted or when a bigger animal encounters the dragon, bearded dragons will wave their arm.

 2. Head Bobbing